 ^ Web analytics covers more than just reading website traffic and sources.
 It helps businesses make informed (data driven) decisions about their marketing spend.
 In other words, you can have a direct effect on top line revenue.

 Pay Per Click Ads.
 PPC ads are the sponsored listings that show up in search engines.
 The way they work are simple – websites bid on keywords related to their business and pay every time someone clicks on them.
-These ads are a science in themselves and require an expert to set up, optimize and scale them.
-Seeing as how this is a $30B+ industry and experts are in HUGE demand.
+So these ads are a science in themselves and require an expert to set up, optimize and scale them.
+And seeing as how this is a $30B+ industry, experts are in HUGE demand.

 Online Advertising.
 While banner ads are in decline, other advertising platforms have emerged as powerful traffic sources.
 Facebook, Twitter and Pinterest are becoming the top advertising platforms due to their baked in audience.
-Mastering one of these platforms is an easy niche to land clients.
+So mastering one of these platforms is an easy niche to land clients.

 In fact, you can learn them all for free before you quit your job.

 - Google’s free certification course